 - Improve consistency

-Confidence supports performance under pressure.
+Confidence supports your performance under pressure.

 Incorporating Visualization into Training

-Visualization works best when practiced regularly.
+Visualization works best when you practice it regularly.
+Integrate it:

 - Before heavy attempts